open5e/open5e/source/monsters/tome-of-beasts/A/arboreal-grappler.rst

-**Tentacle.** *Melee Weapon Attack:* +5 to hit, reach 10 ft., one target. *Hit:* 10 (2d6 + 3) bludgeoning damage, and the target is grappled (escape DC 13).
-Until this grapple ends, the target is restrained and the tentacle can’t be used to attack a different target.
+**Tentacle.** *Melee Weapon Attack:* +5 to hit, reach 10 ft., one target. *Hit:* 10 (2d6 + 3) bludgeoning damage, and the target is :ref:`srd:grappled` (escape DC 13).
+Until this grapple ends, the target is :ref:`srd:restrained` and the tentacle can’t be used to attack a different target.
 The arboreal grappler has two tentacles, each of which can grapple one target.
 When the arboreal grappler moves, it can drag a Medium or smaller target it is grappling